It’s Monday morning. I’m in New York City getting my passport renewed for another trip to New Zealand in November, passing through Australia first.

 19. That may mean giving your VA the task of finding an image, editing, and publishing to save you time (you may be resisting blogging because it’s a time sink).

-What gets your energy going?
-Creative juices flowing?
-What makes blogging more fun?
-What has worked for you?
-What hasn’t?
+What gets you consistently writing?
+What gets your creative juices flowing when you need it?
+What makes blogging fun for you?
+What’s worked and what hasn’t?
 I’d love to hear from you.